PoCInnovation/Workshops/software/23.Starton/backend/README.md

 Your Job:

-    - Recreates routes who calls methods corresponding of the SmartContractController.ts
+    - Recreates routes that call methods corresponding of the SmartContractController.ts

     - Check the middleware inside the auth.ts file in the middleware section of our api.
 Its role is to check if the token of the user who calling the route is valid or not.

     - Call your router in the index.ts file in the app.use.
 Don't forget to use the auth middleware in between the path and your router in this method.
-We don't want any unauthorized persson to access on it.
+We don't want any unauthorized person to access on it.

     - Use postman to test your routes.

 Pro tips:

-For more informations about Http responses and requests check this documentation: [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
+For more information about Http responses and requests check this documentation: [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

 Here is an article about router in express: [How to Build a REST API With Express JS and Typescript - Part II (Organising Routes)](https://medium.com/geekculture/how-to-build-a-rest-api-with-express-js-and-typescript-part-ii-organising-routes-ee293eeb16eb)

 Here is an article about middleware in express: [Express middleware: A complete guide](https://blog.logrocket.com/express-middleware-a-complete-guide/)

-Here is documentation about using Postman for testing routes.
-Here it is : [API Testing with Postman ](https://cubettech.com/resources/blog/api-testing-with-postman/)
+Here is some documentation about using Postman for testing routes : [API Testing with Postman ](https://cubettech.com/resources/blog/api-testing-with-postman/)

 ### 2 - Comunicate with the starton api